tederis/gta-obfuscation/README.md

 # gta-obfuscation
-Obfuscation libraries for protection content of GTA mods
+Obfuscation for the protection of GTA mods

-The one of most problems that appears before modders is protection their work.
-All kind of game assets whether it *.img archives or data files may be simply extracted from and modified by anyone other.
-That's why I decide provide it to the modding community.
+The one of most pressing problems appears before modders is the protection of their work.
+All kind of game assets whether it *.img archives or data files may be simply extracted and modified by anyone other.
+And this library aims to solve the problem by providing an example of the obfuscation system.